 - the rooster, the symbol of rebirth and awakening from the darkness of the long winter months as well as a symbol of protection from evil spirits of darkness.

-Finally we have the opportunity to taste the typical products of the Valley: the “fontina” (cheese), honey, genepy liqueur, the lard of Arnad, the “Jambon de Bosses” (ham) and precious wines.
+Finally at the Saint-Orso Fair we have the opportunity to taste the typical products of the Valley.
+The “fontina” (cheese), honey, genepy liqueur, the lard of Arnad, the “Jambon de Bosses” (ham) and precious wines.
 We obliged to fill the car by so many delights!
 Of course, it is impossible to resist.